docker/docs/get-started/part5.md

 Redis has an official image in the Docker library and has been granted the short image name of just `redis`, so no `username/repo` notation here.
-The Redis port, 6379, is exposed from the container to the host and from the host to the world, so you can actually enter the manager's IP and port 6379 into Redis Desktop Manager and manage this Redis instance, if you so choose.
+The Redis port, 6379, has been pre-configured by Redis to be exposed from the container to the host, and here in our Compose file we expose it from the host to the world, so you can actually enter the IP for any of your nodes into Redis Desktop Manager and manage this Redis instance, if you so choose.

 Most importantly, there are a couple of things in the `redis` specification that